nathan-gs/nathan-gs.github.com/_posts/2023-12-28-home-assistant-add-a-custom-component-in-nixos-revisited.md

 > ##### NOTE
 >
-> In an earlier version I leveraged an `activationScript` to make symlinks to the correct packages, this is no longer necessary, will no longer work.
+> In an earlier version I leveraged an `activationScript` to make symlinks to the correct packages, this is no longer necessary and will no longer work.
 {: .block-note }

 ### Conclusions

 Finally we apply our config using `nixos-rebuild switch` and we reload Home Assistant.
+If you want to take a look at more examples, and a slightly more extensive Home Assistant in NixOS setup, take a look at [nathan-gs/nix-conf](https://github.com/nathan-gs/nix-conf).

 Your Home Assistant `custom_component` is now ready for use.